AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

 More precisely, audio features include:
 - functionals of Low-Level-Descriptors using the eGeMAPS hand-crafted feature set with openSMILE; fixed analysis windows with size ranging from 3 seconds to 9 seconds,
 - Bags-of-Audio-Words using openXBOW; codebook size is 100, soft assignment, words computed from 12 MFCCs + log energy, with delta and delta-delta; same window size as used for eGeMAPS,
-- unsupervised features using auDeep; a representation of the raw waveform is learned by a deep autoencoder where sparse features are obtained by the activation function of each neuron of the hidden to last layer connection.
+- unsupervised features using Deep Spectrum; a representation of the spectrogram of the waveform is obtained by feeding the obtained images into AlexNet, a deep pre-trained model used to recognise objects from images.

 Video features include:
 - functionals of appearance and geometric based features (same set as used in the AVEC 2016 MASC Sub-challenfge),